-Clickbait articles, fake news, bots, trolls and political bickering began to dominate the platform.
-The Facebook algorithm, perhaps the most famous algorithm in the world, was at the center of it.
+Clickbait articles, fake news, bots, trolls and political warfare began to dominate the platform.
+The Facebook algorithm, perhaps the most famous algorithm in the world, was at the

-People were reporting higher levels of anxiety and unhappiness after visiting Facebook and Twitter.
+People started reporting higher levels of anxiety and unhappiness after visiting Facebook and Twitter.
 They had turned into purveyors of outrage news and instead of connecting people they had created divisive groups.

-In 2018, the tide is beginning to change once again for the social networks and their algorithms.
+Since 2018, the tide has changed once again for the social media algorithms.

 Facebook announced that it intends to start prioritizing “meaningful conversations’ instead of news articles.